Originally published October 2021

 The U.S. tax code is a mystery to the typical individual.
-But federal taxes (not to mention state and local taxes) are a big expense for most of us — and it's hard to be tax-aware when you don't even know the basic mechanics of the tax system.
+But federal taxes (not to mention state and local taxes) are a big expense for most of us — and it’s hard to be tax-aware when you don’t know the basics of the tax system.

 Types of Taxes

 Individuals and families are subject to a variety of taxes at the federal level.[1]
-The most common of these include ordinary income tax, capital gains tax, tax on dividends, and employment taxes.
-Each works in its own unique way.
+The most common of these include ordinary income tax, capital gains tax, tax on dividends, tax on interest, and employment taxes.

 Ordinary Income Tax